QuarkNerd/blog/efiennes/_posts/2018-04-16-a-hire-standard.md

 ### Here is what YOU can do
 **Be clear on what YOU want.**
-Make a list of what you really want (what you really want) from your next company.
+Make a list of what you want (what you really, really want) from your next company.
 Be as clear and detailed as you can.
 I cannot emphasise how useful this will be to you in finding a company that works for you.

 **No CV keyword bingo.**
 Don't send us CVs that are repeated lists of operating systems, apps, tools and courses.
 It's useful if you have worked on every flavour of operating system since Debian 2.2 but it's a better use of the space to tell us about your attitude, the changes you have driven, how you learn and how awesome and likeable you are.

 **Be concise on your CV.**
 If you have worked on testing a Java app, tell us that.
 If you have written tests in Java, tell us that too.
 No "vagueisms".
 They won't get you 'in the door' because we don't work in that way.

 Personally I am not a fan of reading "I have exposure to ....."
-I have exposure to millions of pounds as I pass the bank of England daily but that is just a passing acquaintance rather than spending experience.
+I have "exposure" to a lot of money as I pass the bank of England daily.
+This is just a passing acquaintance rather than any useful spending experience though!
-If you code, tell us you code, if you don't and you want to learn, tell us that.
+If you code, tell us you code.
+If you don't and you want to learn, tell us that.

 Most testers mention the ISEB/ISTQB.
-Some have pictures and multiple one line references to the same all over their CV.
+Some have pictures and multiple references to the same all over their CV.
 We would like you to use the space to tell us about your first testing role, tell us about the last big scary thing you did in testing or tell us about your ambitions for your testing career.

 **Show testing influence.**
 Link to your blog posts, talks, contributions to testing sites, Tweets, Youtube videos and LinkedIn posts.
 Tell us who influences you.
 Even if you only start writing and following today.
 We want to know what motivates and interests you.
 We also like people who share nicely with others.